ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-is that band who so vauntingly swore
+s that band who so vauntingly swore
 V. the havoc of war and the battle&#x27;s confusion
 A home ar.d i country should leave us no more I
 Their blood has washed out their foul footsteps&#x27; i